 Dr Alison Blank - is a qualitative researcher with a keen interest in hermeneutic phenomenology.
 I completed a fully funded post-doctoral study in 2015 exploring the meaning and experience of belonging for marginalised and socially excluded groups of people.
-I am currently collaborating with colleagues in the Institute of Sport and Exercise Science on the experiences of exercise and physical activity for people aged 65+.
+I am currently collaborating with colleagues in the School of Sport and Exercise Science on the experiences of exercise and physical activity for people aged 65+.
 My current project is a phenomenological exploration of physical activity and the ageing body with people over 65 years.
 I am particularly interested in the use of reflexivity within research, social understandings of ageing and the body, and the contribution of physical leisure occupations to health, well-being and positive ageing.

 Rebecca Foster, MBE – Rebecca's research profile centres around disability issues within sport.
 Her main interest is Deaf sport linking to pedagogy and the influence teacher training can have on disability awareness.
 She is also interested in mainstream P.E. and developing high quality PE provision.